NexPlayer/Android-SDK/properties.md

 ### ENHANCED_SOUND\_AVAILABILITY (0x00050008)

-Indicates whether or not the NexSound audio solution, speed control component, DTS audio solution headphone X, and head tracking are available on this device.
+Indicates whether or not the NexSound audio solution, speed control component, DTS audio solution headphoneX, and head tracking are available on this device.

 As audio solutions components are optional in the NexPlayer SDK, this property can be used to checked their availability.

 When this property is set equal to 1 (enabled), NexPlayer uses NexSound audio solution and speed control.

 When this property is set equal to 2 (enabled), NexPlayer uses DTS audio solution and headphone X. When this property is set equal to 4 (enabled), NexPlayer uses DTS audio solution and head tracking.

-This property is related to thenotifyHeadsetStatemethod.
+This property is related to the `notifyHeadsetState` method.

 **Type:** unsigned integer